jacobwilliams/daglib/README.md

 Building and testing
 --------------------
 ### Serial builds
-Replace caf with gfortran in the parall build instructions below.
+Replace caf with gfortran in the parallel build instructions below.

 ### Parallel builds
 To clone, build, and test, execute the following in a `bash` shell: